elijahr2411/sandwichbot/README.md

 Nonetheless, if for some reason you still want to run it in Heroku, it's very simple.

 1. Fork this repository as **private** (very important as otherwise your bot token will be exposed
-2. Edit main.py and insert your token inside the `bot.run` field
+2. Rename `config.example.py` to `config.py` and insert details into the fields
 3. Create a new heroku app and link it to your fork (the creation wizard will prompt you to do so)
 4. Add one dyno to the worker process